Aariana Rose Philip: Career

-In October 2025, Philip appeared on the cover of Vogue Netherlands alongside photographer, model and socialite Richie Shazam and model Valentine Alvarez.Almuli, Tatjana (2025).
-"Trans modellen Richie Shazam, Aariana Rose Philip en Valentine Alvarez" Later in 2025, Philip was featured in Vogue’s coverage of the CFDA/Vogue Fashion Fund’s adaptive fashion design challengeGarcia-Furtado, Laia (2025).
-"The CFDA/Vogue Fashion Fund Finalists Team Up With Tilting the Lens to Take On Adaptive Fashion" as the muse and collaborator of designer Bach Mai, with whom she co-created the look presented for the challenge.
+In October 2025, Philip appeared on the cover of Vogue Netherlands alongside photographer, model and socialite Richie Shazam and model Valentine Alvarez.
+Later in 2025, Philip was featured in Vogues coverage of the CFDA/Vogue Fashion Fund's adaptive fashion design challenge as the muse and collaborator of designer Bach Mai, with whom she co-created the look presented for the challenge.

+She attended the Met Gala in 2026, becoming the first wheelchair user to do so.
+She wore Collina Strada.

 Personal life

 Philip was born in Antigua and Barbuda and diagnosed with quadriplegic cerebral palsy as a baby.
-Philip and her family relocated to the United States when she was three years old and she has lived in New York City ever since.
-Philip has been on the internet since a young age, most notably starting on her former Tumblr blog.
+She and her family relocated to the United States when she was three years old, and have resided in New York City since.
+Philip is known for her prolific social media presence, most notably starting out on her former blog as a child.

 Recognition

-Philip was listed as part of Teen Vogue's 21 Under 21 for 2018 and 2020.
+Philip was listed as part of Teen Vogues 21 Under 21 for 2018 and 2020.

 In 2019, Out magazine named Philip and Teddy Quinlivan as Out100 Models of the Year.

 Philip was recognized as a Dazed 100 model in 2019, which recognizes prominent influences in youth culture.

 In February 2020, Philip was featured on Beyoncé's website as a part of the "This is Black History" series of #BEYGOOD.